ncatlab/nlab-content/pages/3/0/5/0/503/content.md

 is an [[idempotent]] represented by a morphism $e: c \to c$ in $C$ (by the Yoneda lemma), and this factorization through $p$ [[split idempotent|splits]] the idempotent $C(-, e)$ in $Set^{C^{op}}$.

-Indeed, the claim is that modules $p: C^{op} \to Set$ in the Cauchy completion are precisely those presheaves on $C$ which arise as retracts of representables in $Set^{C^{op}}$, or in other words may be identified with objects of the idempotent-splitting completion of $C$ (aka the _[[Karoubi envelope]]_ of $C$).
+Indeed, the claim is that modules $p: C^{op} \to Set$ in the Cauchy completion are precisely those presheaves on $C$ which arise as [[retract]]s of [[representable functor|representable]]s in $Set^{C^{op}}$, or in other words may be identified with objects of the idempotent-splitting completion of $C$ (aka the _[[Karoubi envelope]]_ of $C$).
 Therefore, in the $Set$-enriched case, the Cauchy completion _is_ the idempotent-splitting completion.
 In particular, representables themselves are points of the Cauchy completion.

-Notice that in a finitely complete category (such as $Set$ or a presheaf category), idempotents $e: c \to c$ split automatically: just take the equalizer of the pair
+Notice that in a finitely complete category (such as $Set$ or a [[presheaf]] category), idempotents $e: c \to c$ split automatically: just take the equalizer of the pair

 $$c \stackrel{\overset{e}{\to}}{\underset{1}{\to}} c$$

-For that matter, in any finitely cocomplete category, taking the coequalizer of the above pair would also split the idempotent.
+For that matter, in any finitely cocomplete category, taking the [[coequalizer]] of the above pair would also split the idempotent.
 Indeed, we can say that idempotents split in a category iff all equalizers of such pairs exist, iff all coequalizers of such pairs exist.

-Notice that if $C$ and $D$ are categories, then any functor $F: C \to D$ preserves retracts and therefore splittings of idempotents.
+Notice that if $C$ and $D$ are categories, then any functor $F: C \to D$ preserves [[retract]]s and therefore splittings of idempotents.
 Thus, the equalizers above are the sort of limits which are preserved by _any_ functor $F$ whatsoever.
 They are called **absolute limits** for that reason.
 For the same reason, the coequalizers above are **absolute colimits**: they are precisely the colimits preserved by any functor whatsoever.

 Pursuing this a bit further: if $F: C^{op} \to Set$ is any functor, then (because idempotents split in $Set$) there is a unique extension $\bar{F}: \bar{C}^{op} \to Set$ of $F$.
 Therefore we have an equivalence